-3. Sand – Do a thorough sanding after the second coat is completely dry.
+Third, time to Sand!
+Almost done!
+When painting your table, we recommend you do a thorough sanding after the second coat is completely dry.
 We recommend 320 grit sandpaper in this phase, or 220 grit followed by 320 grit.
 This will really smooth out any imperfections created during the painting process.
 This is also a good time to distress the edges of the piece if you are going for a distressed look.
 Once the surface is completely sanded, clean the surface lightly with a wrung out wet rag.
 You don’t want the rag to be wet enough to start streaking the paint.
 Wipe across the surface lightly to remove any dust.

-4. Extra Durability – Since kitchen tables take so much wear and tear, we highly recommend 2-3 coats of our clear finish coat.
+Fourth, before leaving, consider extra durability!
+Since kitchen tables take so much wear and tear, we highly recommend 2-3 coats of our clear finish coat.
 We have tried wax on kitchen tables and wax just does not seem to hold up under the day to day wear like our clear coat does.
 Just remember with the clear coat to let the paint cure for 24 hours before applying.
 Also, we recommend waiting several hours between coats of clear coat.
 The clear coat is best applied with a brush, with smooth strokes all going the same directions.
 Apply thin coats and avoid too many back and forth strokes over the same area or streaking can occur.
 Allow the clear coat to settle to avoid brush marks.

 Thats it!
 Don’t be intimidated — you can do this!
 Painting your table with MudPaint is easy and forgiving.
 And you will be so happy you undertook this easy, inexpensive upgrade to your home!